renanmb/leatherback/README.md

-# Template for Isaac Lab Projects
+# Template for LeatherBack Project

 ## Overview

-This project/repository serves as a template for building projects or extensions based on Isaac Lab.
+This repository is a template for making the leatherback project.
-It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

-**Key Features:**

-- `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
-- `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.

-**Keywords:** extension, template, isaaclab
+Add list of content here

 ## Installation